MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

 ## Install the Viva Insights app

 This section describes how to install the Viva Insights app for yourself.
-(If you are an admin who is tasked with installing the Viva Insights app for an organization, see [Admin tasks: Quick-start guide](#admin-tasks-quick-start-guide).)
+(If you are an admin who is tasked with installing the Viva Insights app for an organization, see [Admin tasks: Deployment](#admin-tasks-deployment).)

 > [!Note]
 > You can skip this procedure if you've already installed the Viva Insights app to obtain the [Personal insights](#personal-insights-are-also-available).